Venkatavaradan-R/Venkatavaradan-R/README.md

 ## I'm a Student, Developer, and Perpetual Learner!

-- 🔭 I’m currently working on a couple of projects, one of which is my [Portfolio][portfolio]!
+- 🔭 I’m currently working on a couple of projects involving NLP and Bio-Inspired Computing :lion:
-- 🌱 I’ve been highly invested in Django and DevOps as of late :grey_exclamation:
+- 🌱 I’ve been highly invested in Paralell Computing as of late :grey_exclamation:
 - 👯 Always looking to collaborate with devs on projects!
 HMU on any of my social media if you're interested!

 - ⚡ Fun fact: I love reading :book: , and playing the guitar :guitar: :headphones: